Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Gravity-induced GSHE

-To get the space-averaging free-fall point of electron, what we should evaluate is the spatial distribution of the intensity of electron beam in the horizontal detection plane.
-In fact, the energy-momentum (E-M) tensor $T^{\mu\nu}$ of field, which describes the density and flux of energy and momentum, is very convenient for analysing the properties of field.
-Following the article of Aiello et al. \cite{Aiel09}, here we also use the energy flux to represent the intensity of electron beam in the horizontal detection plane.
-Thus, the space-averaging free-fall point of electron can be determined by the barycenter of the energy flux $T^{z0}$ across the tilted detection plane:
+To calculate the space-averaged free-fall point of electron, what we need to know is the spatial distribution of the electron beam's intensity in the detection plane.
+Following the method of Aiello {\it et al.}~\cite{Aiel09}, we choose the energy flux of the electron beam to represent its intensity and so consider the energy-momentum (E-M) tensor $T^{\mu\nu}$ of the electron beam.
+Thus, the space-averaged free-fall point of electrons can be calculated as the barycenter of the energy flux $T^{\prime z0}$ across the tilted detection plane: